 Jeep’s best-selling model is growing up, and not a moment too soon.
-Amidst a full-size SUV battle that’s red-hot and getting hotter, the automaker just announced its next-generation Grand Cherokee.
+Amidst a mid-size SUV battle that’s red-hot and getting hotter, the automaker just announced its next-generation Grand Cherokee.
 The big news?
 A new variant with, at long last, a third row of seating.
 (The “normal” two-row model, plus a hybrid version, will debut later this year.)
 The seven-seater will be called the Grand Cherokee L, and it’s aimed squarely at the Chevy Traverse and Ford Explorer.

 As first impressions go, the new Grand Cherokee is promising.
 The SUV is handsome, free of fussy body lines.
 Compared to the current Grand Cherokee, the 2021 model is more upright, but the design evolution feels like a measured progression rather than a jarring case of punctuated equilibrium.
 As with the Grand Wagoneer concept, the seven-sectioned grille is canted slightly forward.
 Here, it features active shutters to alter airflow in the name of efficiency.
 The vehicle’s squared-off design and low beltline come courtesy of an all-new vehicle architecture.

 You can have your Grand Cherokee L in one of four trims: Laredo, Limited, Overland (pictured in red), or the aptly-named Summit (pictured in grey), in ascending order of poshness.
 The Summit and Overland trims, in particular, seem stacked with every ritzy feature imaginable.
 Judging by the sheer amount of available options, we suspect the Grand Cherokee L is aiming further upmarket than just the Traverse or the Explorer—we’re getting major stealth-wealth vibes (especially with the range-topping Summit Reserve package), so don’t be surprised if one pops up in your country club parking lot.